Waldemar Sobota

-Waldemar Sobota (born 19 May 1987) is a Polish professional footballer who plays as a central midfielder and is currently a free agent.
+Waldemar Sobota (born 19 May 1987) is a Polish former professional footballer and futsal player.

-Club career
+Career

-Sobota was born in Ozimek.
-He joined Śląsk Wrocław on a four-year contract deal in June 2010.
+Sobota joined Śląsk Wrocław on a four-year contract deal in June 2010.
 He joined FC St. Pauli from Club Brugge in January 2015.
 In March 2018, he agreed a contract extension until 2020 with the club.
 Sobota left the club upon the expiration of his contract in July 2020.
-After FC St. Pauli had signed new manager Timo Schultz, the club announced it would not offer Sobota a new contract.

-International career

-On 16 December 2011, Sobota made his debut for the national team of Poland in a friendly match against Bosnia and Herzegovina, in which he immediately scored his first goal, securing his team a 1–0 victory.
+On 16 December 2011, Sobota debuted for the Polish senior squad in a friendly match against Bosnia and Herzegovina, in which he immediately scored his first goal, leading the Poles to a 1–0 victory.